CloudEngineHub/SAM2Act/README.md

 WANDB_MODE="offline" \
 torchrun --nproc_per_node="8" --nnodes="1" \
   train.py \
+  --exp_cfg_opts "data_source rlbench18 tasks all" \
   --exp_cfg_path configs/sam2act.yaml \
   --mvt_cfg_path mvt/configs/sam2act.yaml
 ```
 In this example, we use 8 H100 GPUs on 1 node.
 Change the `nproc_per_node` and `nnodes` flags depending on available compute.
 Note that `bs` in config denotes batch size per GPU, and `lr` will be adjusted by total batch size by default following previous works.
 Be careful when using different number of GPUs.

 ### Training SAM2Act on MemoryBench
-By default, the training code is using RLBench data.
-To train SAM2Act on MemoryBench, change the argument for function `get_dataset_temporal` in `train.py`.
-Following the instruction in code, comment the directory variables for RLBench, and uncomment the ones for MemoryBench.
-Then, similarly, use the following command (from folder `sam2act/sam2act`):
+The training code selects RLBench or MemoryBench through `data_source`, so no code edits are needed.
+To train SAM2Act on one MemoryBench task, use the following command (from folder `sam2act/sam2act`):
 ```
 WANDB_MODE="offline" \
 torchrun --nproc_per_node="8" --nnodes="1" \
   train.py \
-  --exp_cfg_opts "tasks <name_of_memorybench_task>" \
+  --exp_cfg_opts "data_source memorybench tasks <memorybench_task_name>" \
   --exp_cfg_path configs/sam2act.yaml \
   --mvt_cfg_path mvt/configs/sam2act.yaml
 ```
-This overrides the name of the task in `configs/sam2act.yaml`, allowing the code run with the expected task in MemoryBench.
+This overrides the data source and task name in `configs/sam2act.yaml`, allowing the code to run with the expected MemoryBench task.
+The MemoryBench tasks are `put_block_back`, `rearrange_block`, and `reopen_drawer`. `tasks all` is only expanded for RLBench, so pass the MemoryBench task explicitly.
 For more instruction on how to override config, see more below.
 You can also directly change the variables in `configs/sam2act.yaml`.

 ### Training SAM2Act+ on MemoryBench
 Make sure that Stage 1 training is done by following previous instruction.
 Then, to train SAM2Act+ on MemoryBench, use the following command (from folder `sam2act/sam2act`):